 - a.
 Thoroughly investigate all incidents; no incident shall be considered as frivolous. - b.
 Contact the Church's insurance company and report the occurrence if the incident has merit.
 In addition, the Church's attorney should be contacted, if appropriate. - c.
 In instances where child abuse is confirmed and the Church pastor is the perpetrator, contact and advise the Bishop of the Sierra Pacific Synod. - d.
 Commence the investigation immediately, and conclude it as soon as possible. - i.
 Report any incident of merit as soon as feasible to the local law enforcement agency and follow the instructions received. - ii.
-Confirm and document the facts initially reported and the condition of the child as soon as feasible. - iii.
+Confirm and document the facts initially reported and the condition of the child as soon as feasible.

+- iii.
 Obtain data concerning the child (name, address, and other pertinent information) through discussions with the initial reporter and others.
 During the process, obtain the name and address of the person responsible for the care of the child. - iv.
 Provide any additional information to the local law enforcement agency in follow up communications for incidents of merit. - e.
 Maintain confidentiality of the investigation as much as possible.
 Emphasize confidentiality of the victim and any accused. - f.
 Cooperate fully with all involved law enforcement officials. - g.
 Suspend any accused from the performance of duties involving children until the investigation has been completed. - h.
 Inform the victim and the victim's family of the steps that are being taken, and continue to keep them advised of the status of the investigations.
-If child abuse is confirmed, ask the victim and the victim's family what action they would like to take in the matter, and fully cooperate to address their request within the bounds of a legal and prudent response (the Church legal counsel should assist in these determinations). - i.
-In instances where child abuse is confirmed, the Church shall immediately dismiss the worker from that position.
+If child abuse is confirmed, ask the victim and the victim's family what action they would like to take in the matter, and fully cooperate to address their request within the bounds of a legal and prudent response (the Church legal counsel should assist in these determinations). - In instances where child abuse is confirmed, the Church shall immediately dismiss the worker from that position.
 Termination of his/her Church membership should be considered as appropriate in the circumstances. - j.
 In instances where the evidence is inconclusive, the Church must take action depending on the strength of the evidence available and after consideration of the victim's family request. - k.
-Keep the Congregation informed of the investigation with respect to matters which are not confidential, so that the Congregation will hear about the investigation from within the Church rather than from other sources.
+Keep the Congregation informed of the investigation with respect to matters which are not confidential, so that the Congregation will hear about the investigation from within the Church rather than from other sources. - Promptly take steps to plan for a response to the media and attempt to speak to the media only through one contact person.
+When speaking to the media, emphasize through the media to the public the Church's position on child abuse, its concern for the victim, and the steps the Church is taking to address the present occurrence, reduce the risks, and provide a safe environment for the other children.